WeblateOrg/weblate/docs/usage.rst

 Source and translated do not both end with exclamation mark or it is not correctly spaced.
 This includes spacing rules for French or Breton.
-Exclamation mark is also check in various langauge variants (Chinese, Japanese, Korean, Armenian, Limbu, Myanmar or Nko).
+Exclamation mark is also check in various language variants (Chinese, Japanese, Korean, Armenian, Limbu, Myanmar or Nko).

 .. _check-end-ellipsis: